kaitlinnewson/carto2017/content/speakers.en.md

 ---
 ### <a name="Berish"></a>Francine Berish
 Francine Berish is the Geospatial Data Librarian and Liaison Librarian for Geography and Planning at Queen’s University.

 ---
+### <a name="Bigelow"></a>Sue Bigelow
+Sue is a Digital Conservator at the City of Vancouver Archives, preserving both digital and analogue records in many media.
+She is also responsible for the Archives’ digitization program, which has expanded since its inception in 1997 to include images, textual records, maps and plans, film, video and audio.

+---
 ### <a name="Brodeur"></a>Jason Brodeur